freeCodeCamp/freeCodeCamp/guide/english/abap/index.md

 ## ABAP execution scenarios

-ABAP programms can transfer data for processiong from database layer to application layer making it a bottom-up approach.
-This approach makes an application to run a bit slower because it has to transfer the data between the servers.
+ABAP programs can transfer data for processing from the database layer to the application layer, making it a bottom-up approach.
+This approach makes an application run a bit slower because it has to transfer the data between the servers.
 To speed up the processing, a top-town approach was introduced.
 It allows the user to write code that is going to send the instruction (procedure) to the database of how the data should be changed without having to fetch it into application layer.
 The code is still written in the application layer as a ABAP Managed Database Procedure usually of type SQL Script.

-## Core Data Services ( a.k.a.
-CDS Views)

-## Version
--- Current ABAP version

-## Installation
--- SAP Hana Express

-## Odata
--- How to expose SAP Data to other applications

-## Guides
--- SAP Developer Guides

-## Job Market
--- Where to look for the job and how to apply, usefull tips, tutorials, sites

-## Future
--- What is the future of the language, is it going to be used? is it still being developed?